Glyntawe: History

 The people of Glyntawe would have farmed, worked in the quarries or in Penwyllt brickworks, or perhaps worked at Craig-y-Nos Castle.

-The church was rededicated to St John the Baptist in 1964–65, although it is still called Callwen Church by the locals.
+The church was rededicated to St John the Baptist in 1964–65, although it is still called Callwen Church locally.

-The school in Callwen was closed in 1970.
+The school in Callwen closed in 1970.

 Today

 The rural community of Glyntawe, which includes the hamlet of Callwen, is part of the Community of Trecastle.

 The school is now the Glyntawe Outdoor Centre, an activity centre run by Dulwich College.

 Also called the Dulwich College Field Centre, this is a hostel that can sleep up to 40 people, and makes a base for outdoor activities such as hiking, mountain biking, caving or fishing.

 Glyntawe contains the National Showcaves of Wales at Dan yr Ogof, a major tourist attraction.

 This is part of a large system of caves which includes the Ogof yr Esgyrn.

 Craig-y-Nos Castle is very close to Glyntawe.